Riding is Fun and Good for Conditioning

 Yesterday I went for a serious bike ride and it was good.
 I jumped on my mountain bike with my buddy Kevin and we hit the trails.
-After all, bike riding is great cardio and I am in constant need exercise.
+After all, bike riding is a great cardio and I am in constant need of exercise.
+Now don’t get me wrong, this isn’t the best mountain bike in the world – it’s a $200 Walmart special – but it works for me!

 The Great Ride